AltspaceVR/AltspaceSDK-wiki/SDK-Guide.md

 Methods:
 * constructor: **CursorEvents**()
 * **add**( object ): register the object to receive cursor events
+    * then attach event listeners to the object, for example:
+    * object.**addEventListener**( "holocursordown", callback );
+    * in addition to attaching event listeners directly, use pre-defined CursorEffects
-* **enableMouseEvents**( camera ): create an instance of AltObjectControls to map mouse events to Altspace cursor events.
+* **enableEffects**(): create an internal instance of CursorEffects (see below)
 * **addEffect**( object, effect ): register the cursor effect you want to use, and the object to which you want it to be applied.
+* **enableMouseEvents**( camera ): create an internal instance of AltObjectControls (see below)
 * **update**(): update the CursorEffects and AltObjectControls instances; call every frame in your animation loop.

+Cursor events
+* **holocursordown**: similar to mousedown, such as mouse-click-down while cursor is over a hologram
+* **holocursorup**: similar to mouseup, such as mouse-click-release
+* **holocursorenter**: similar to hoverOver, such as cursor initially lands on a hologram
+* **holocursorleave**: similar to hoverOut, such as cursor stops landing on a hologram
+* **holocursormove**: similar to mousemove**

+**Unlike the other events, holocursormove is not tied to a specific hologram.
+To receive this event provide a default target in the CursorEvents constructor.
+(Alternatively, add listeners for cursor events directly to the global window element.)

 ### CursorEffects
 CursorEffects works with CursorEvents and makes it easier to reuse event handling code.
 For simple interactions, like a change-object-color hover effect, this might not be necessary, but for more complicated interactions like drag-and-drop it can be useful to isolate this logic in a separate file, instead of putting it inline with the rest of your application.
 Using this modular approach also lets you reuse effects, either created by you for another app, or by other developers in your organization or in the Altspace developer community.